The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 Program Deadlines and Requirements

 Two applications are required: one regarding the substance of the project and the other for the travel grant itself.
-(Similar to applying for admission and financial aid.)
+(This is similar to applying for admission and financial aid.)

 Substantive program application deadlines:

-- J.D. and LL.M. students seeking approval for Independent and Continuing Clinicals projects should submit applications to the Office of Clinical and Pro Bono Programs in WCC Suite 3085, 6 Everett Street by Tuesday, November 1, 2016.
+- J.D. and LL.M. students seeking approval for independent clinical projects should submit applications to the Office of Clinical and Pro Bono Programs in WCC Suite 3085, 6 Everett Street by Tuesday, October 31, 2017.

-- LL.M. students seeking approval for Winter Term Writing Program projects should submit applications to the Graduate Program in Wasserstein 5005 in accordance with information distributed by the Graduate Program.
+- LL.M. students seeking approval for Winter Term Writing Program projects should submit applications to the Graduate Program in Wasserstein 5005 by Friday, November 10, 2017.

 International travel grant application deadlines:

-- J.D. students applying for Independent and Continuing Clinicals and for Winter Term Writing Program projects should submit grant applications to International Legal Studies in Wasserstein 5005 by Monday, November 7, 2016.
+- J.D. students applying for independent clinicals and for Winter Term Writing Program projects should submit grant applications to International Legal Studies in Wasserstein 5005 by Monday, November 6, 2017.

-- LL.M. students applying for Independent and Continuing Clinicals should submit grant applications to International Legal Studies in Wasserstein 5005 by Monday, November 7, 2016.
+- LL.M. students applying for independent clinicals should submit grant applications to International Legal Studies in Wasserstein 5005 by Monday, November 6, 2017.

-- J.D. students (conducting writing or clinical projects) and LLM students (conducting clinical projects) will be notified by Monday, November 21, 2016, whether they have been awarded a Winter Term International Travel Grant and, if so, the amount.
-Students have until Monday, December 5, 2016, to accept the grant.
+- Students will be notified by Monday, November 20, 2017 whether they have been awarded a Winter Term International Travel Grant and, if so, the amount.
+Students have until Monday, December 4, 2017 to accept the grant.

 Again, the Winter Term International Travel Grant Program confers a financial grant only.
 Students are responsible for arranging academic credit for the Winter Term directly with appropriate faculty and offices as specified above.